 Applicants will need to create an account the first time they access the portal, and will submit two letters of recommendation as part of the application.

-Key Dates for the Summer 2023 Session
+Key Dates for the Fall 2023 Session

 Applications will be reviewed by the White House Internship Program team on a rolling basis during the application window; completed applications will be reviewed as soon as they are received.
 Therefore, candidates are encouraged to submit their applications sooner rather than later in the application period.

-The Summer 2023 session will be hosted in-person on the White House campus.
+The Fall 2023 session will be hosted in-person on the White House campus.
 Interns will not be able to participate in the program remotely.
 All interns will be required to attest to their vaccination status and must adhere to any White House COVID-19 protocols.

 Program participants must be U.S. citizens, at least 18 years or older before the first day of the program, and meet at least one of the three following criteria:

 - Currently enrolled in an accredited undergraduate or graduate degree program at a college, community college, or university (two-to four-year institution)